National Potato Innovation Centre

 - A focal point for potato research across the UK and globally and an aligned and informed stakeholder community.

-Economic benefits in the form of:
+Economic benefit in the form of:

 - New international collaborations and underpinning global food security and nutrition with global economic benefits.